DiegoGonzales11/C-Programming-Fundamentals/README.md

 ## Welcome

-Here you will found my files solutions of the course **C for everyone: Programming Fundamentals** this is a popular course **University of Califormia, Santa Cruz**, It's available on [COURSERA](https://www.coursera.org/learn/c-for-everyone/home/welcome)
+Here you will found my files solutions of the course **C for everyone: Programming Fundamentals** this is a popular course **University of Califormia, Santa Cruz**, It's available on [COURSERA](https://www.coursera.org/learn/c-for-everyone/home/welcome).

+I hope you will enjoy it.

 ## Content